FikaWorks/kubectl-plugins/README.md

 ```

 ```
-Execute a CronJob, by extracting the Job spec and apply it in the given namespace.
+Run a cron job immediately by extracting the Job spec and creating a Job instance thereof.

 Usage:
     kubectl exec-cronjob <name> [options]